ivotron/popper2-paper/paper.md

 ---
 title: "Enabling seamless execution of containerized workflows on HPC and Cloud using Popper"
+author:
-author: Ivo Jimenez, Jayjeet Chakraborty, Arshul Mansoori, Quincy Wofford and Carlos Maltzahn
+- name: Jayjeet Chakraborty, Carlos Maltzahn, Ivo Jimenez
+  affiliation: UC Santa Cruz

 abstract: |
    The problem of reproducibility and replication in scientific research is quite prevalent to date.
    Researchers working in fields of computational science often find it difficult to reproduce experiments from artifacts like code, data, diagrams, and results which are left behind by the previous researchers.